laelhalawani/esp32_micropython/README.md

         ```bash
         esp32 flash path/to/your_downloaded_firmware.bin
         ```
-    *   After flashing, physically reset the device before testing.
+    *   After flashing, physically reset the device (unplug/replug or RST button) before testing.

 *   **Upload/Download/List commands fail with "No response or mpremote error":**
     *   Ensure MicroPython is running correctly on the device.
 Try `esp32 device` to test basic connectivity.